quicwg/multipath/draft-ietf-quic-multipath.md

 ## Path Initiation

-Connection IDs cannot be reused, thus opening a new path requires the use of a new Connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
-Following {{QUIC-TRANSPORT}}, each endpoint uses MP_NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
-As such to open a new path by initiating path validation, both sides need at least one Connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}), which is associated with an unused Path ID.

-If the transport parameter "initial_max_paths" is negotiated as N, and the client is already actively using N paths, the limit is reached.
-If the client wants to start a new path, it has to retire one of the established paths.

 When the multipath option is negotiated, clients that want to use an additional path MUST first initiate the Address Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in